HOME / BLOG

 Micro-dose Protocol is also suitable for patients who don’t have adequate insurance coverage of a standard –course treatment (Note: because micro-dosing Protocol is considered an off-label form of prescribing, insurances do not cover micro-dose Protocol).

 So why Micro-dose?
 Or in some circles as it’s called, “Hollywood-dose”?
-There’s 3 major potential benefits from this dosing protocol:
+There are 3 major potential benefits from this dosing protocol:

 • It can potentially minimize the side effects associated with a standard Protocol course.
 This includes potentially avoiding the dreaded “initial breakout” associated with Accutane.
 [1]